-While most of us have probably got a steady perfume arsenal already, the change in weather, which inevitably always brings a shift of mood and perspective, can leave us craving fresh and upbeat botanical perfumes.
+While most of us have probably already got a steady arsenal of the best perfumes for women, the change in weather – which inevitably always brings a shift of mood and perspective – can leave us craving fresh and upbeat botanical perfumes.

 If you are trawling the web for floral perfume inspiration, it can be tricky to work out how to buy fragrance online without actually smelling it.
-This isn't helped by the fact that flower fragrances can come with the risk of smelling like you’ve just walked through a field of blooms or had an unfortunate encounter with some stubborn lily pollen.
-So if you’re after an untraditional flower fragrance, or scents incorporating botanicals that aren't necessarily in-your-face flower explosions, it’s important to choose your spritz carefully and opt for one with a number of well-blended notes.
+This isn't helped by the fact that flower fragrances can come with the risk of smelling a little dated and traditional.
+So, if you’re after an untraditional flower fragrance, or scents incorporating botanicals that aren't necessarily in-your-face flower explosions, you’re in the right place as we break down our favorite modern blends below.

-Luckily, whether you’re looking for a signature flower fragrance or are a self-confessed perfume polyamorist (guilty) and want a new addition to your collection, there are plenty of nuanced and delicate floral perfumes to choose from.
-This is our pick of the most beautiful scents to try, from a seductive niche scent with lush tropical flowers to a classic rose perfume with a sweet modern twist.
-Truly, there is a beautiful floral fragrance to suit every taste.
+Whether you’re looking for a signature floral fragrance or are a self-confessed perfume polyamorist (guilty) and want a new addition to your collection, there are plenty of nuanced and delicate flower perfumes to choose from.

-1. Jo Malone London Red Hibiscus Cologne Intense
+1. Jo Malone London Velvet Rose & Oud Cologne Intense

 3. Gucci Bloom Profumo di Fiori Eau de Parfum